Henry Dawson Lowry

-Henry Dawson Lowry (22 February 1869 – 21 October 1906) was an English journalist, short story writer, novelist and poet.
+Henry Dawson Lowry (22 February 1869 – 21 October 1906) was an English journalist, short story writer, novelist and poet, writing as H. D. Lowry.

 Early life

-Lowry was born at Truro, as the eldest son of Thomas Shaw Lowry, bank clerk at Truro, afterwards bank manager at Camborne, by his wife Winifred Dawson of Redhill.
+Lowry was born at Truro, Cornwall, England, as the eldest son of Thomas Shaw Lowry, bank clerk at Truro, afterwards bank manager at Camborne, by his wife Winifred Dawson of Redhill.
 Catherine Amy Dawson Scott was his cousin.
-Educated at Queen's College, Taunton, and then at the University of Oxford (unattached to a particular Oxford college) with B.A. in chemistry in 1891.
+Educated at Queen's College, Taunton, and then at the University of Oxford (unattached to a particular Oxford college) with B.A. degree in chemistry in 1891.

 Writing and career

 In 1891, Lowry's Cornish stories were accepted by W. E. Henley for publication in the National Observer and a number of his subsequent novels focussed on life in Cornwall.
 Two years later, in 1893 Lowry took up residence in London and wrote for the Pall Mall Gazette, becoming a staff member in 1895.
-Subsequent to this, Lowry was on the staff of Black and White from 1895 to 1897.
+Subsequent to this, Lowry was on the staff of Black and White magazine from 1895 to 1897.